 Make your house burglar-proof.

 You can never be too sure these days or your neighbors (or even your customers!).
-Try to keep a low profile in your neighborhood: don’t announce to just about everyone that you are running a home business with thousands of dollars worth of equipment.
+Try to keep a low profile in your neighborhood: don’t announce to just about everyone that you are running a home business with expensive equipment.
 As much as possible, do not invite clients or visitors to your home.
-In fact, I know of some home-based entrepreneur who’d rather meet their clients in a neutral ground, e.g. the client’s office or even Starbucks.
+In fact, I know of some home-based entrepreneur who’d rather meet their clients on a neutral ground, e.g. the client’s office or even Starbucks.

 There are other ways to keep burglars away from your house.